CQC We and I Statements

 8. Accessibility of Information and Advice

 The local authority should ensure that products and materials (in all formats) are as accessible as possible for all potential users.
-Websites should meet specific standards such as the Web Content Accessibility Guidelines and guidance set out in the Government Digital Service’s (GDS) service manual, printed products should be produced to appropriate guidelines with important materials available in easy read, and telephone services should also be available to those with hearing impairments.
+Websites should meet specific standards such as the Web Content Accessibility Guidelines and guidance set out in Making Your Service Accessible, printed products should be produced to appropriate guidelines with important materials available in easy read, and telephone services should also be available to those with hearing impairments.
 Local authorities should particularly be aware of the needs of individuals with complex but relatively rare conditions, such as deafblindness.

-As required under the Equality Act 2010, reasonable adjustments should be made to ensure that disabled people have equal access to information and advice services.
-Reasonable adjustments could include the provision of information in accessible formats or with communication support.
+Under the Equality Act 2010, reasonable adjustments should be made to ensure that disabled people have equal access to information and advice services.
+Reasonable adjustments could include the provision of information in a range of accessible formats or the provision of help with communication support.
 When a person contacts the information or advice service, they should be asked what the best way for information is to be given to them and how they prefer to communicate.

 - face to face contact;